ivanprofpv/qna/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is an educational analogue of the Stackoverflow site, where the user can create questions, add answers, upload files and add links.

+The following technologies were used in this project:
+* Rails 6
+* webpacker 5
+* Views: Bootstrap
-* Ruby version
+* Postgresql (10-12)

-* System dependencies
+* ActiveStorage

-* Configuration
+* Action cable

-* Database creation
+* JQuery

-* Database initialization
+* Ajax

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Basic JS

-* ...
+* RSPEC
+* Gems used: Devise, Pundit, Sidekiq, Omniauth, Capistrano